acm-ndsu/acm-ndsu.github.io/_posts/2020-10-06-meeting-minutes.md

 - Keys
     - Chris to receive key on Thursday

-- Bank Account
-    - Still needs to be transferred

 - Digikey
     - Competition to take place next Friday
     - Need to reserve a room for the duration of the competition